 Virtue Ethics Argument

-(1) One ought always to act in good faith.(7) Therefore, one can Twitter only if one is unvirtuous.
+(1) One ought always to act in good faith.(8) Therefore, one ought not to Twitter.

 (2) Therefore, if one Twitters, one ought always to Twitter in good faith.